slightlynybbled/weibull/readme.md

 ## Weibayes

-Use Weibayes analysis to assist with designing your test.
+Use Weibayes analysis to assist with designing your test or evaluating reliability within a certain confidence interval based on historical data.

 You have a product that needs to be tested to B2 life of 40 million time units with a confidence limit of 95%.
 The product had an expected beta of 2 (lots of historical data there).
 B2 life is the same as 98% survival.